 Now, HR loves these diagrams because it helps them understand where the people needs are.
 Right?
 So now you ingratiate yourself with the HR team.
 I’ve had more HR teams love this picture than anything else, actually.

 Giving the exec team consistency, right?
-As CPOs, you most probably sit on the executive team.
+As Chief Product Officers, you most probably sit on the executive team.
 You should be sitting on the executive team and making sure that everybody’s on the same page onto what it takes to actually deliver products is really, really a powerful tool.
 And I always tell my CPOs is, “You have one.”
 You have one if you hear your CEO saying, “Hold on, hold on.
 Where is this on the picture?
 What does the picture say?”
 When he starts saying that or she, right, starts saying that, boom, you’ve got everybody bought into the machine.

 The last one is it’s all about morale, right?
 This product is a great motivational tool to get people going, but it also allows you to be hard on the problem, not on the people, right?
 A lot of people mistake this sort of… I guess the way that I run things is very hard on the people.
 No, no, this thing helps shift it to the problem, and not the people.
 So that’s why I really love using the machine as a way to kind of encapsulate how your product gets done.
 So that’s the crux of how I make sure every one of my organizations or companies that I work at has a picture.